 Super juicy lemon pepper chicken baked in a foil packet with fresh asparagus and rosemary.
 Quick and easy healthy chicken dinner.
 Low carb and keto friendly.

+Welcome to My Kitchen Serenity!
 Supper just got a whole lot easier thanks to using foil packets!
 Baking food inside a foil packet is always a great choice as the ingredients steam themselves into a perfectly cooked meal.
 All the flavors combine and the chicken and vegetables are tender and juicy.
 Very juicy!
-And at just 2 net carbs per serving, you can enjoy a delicious meal and stay on your low carb or keto lifestyle without sacrificing flavor.
+This is not new news for campers!

-- This recipe calls for asparagus but you can also use green beans, broccoli, cauliflower, zucchini, or whatever your favorite vegetable is (be sure to check the carb count when using a different veggie).
+- This recipe calls for asparagus but you can also use green beans, broccoli, cauliflower, zucchini, peppers, or whatever your favorite vegetable is (be sure to check the carb count when using a different veggie).
 Use rosemary, thyme, or your favorite mixture of herbs.

 Why Asparagus is a Super Healthy Choice

 According to Healthline.com, asparagus is packed full of nutrients.
 It’s low in calories and carbs and full of vitamins and minerals.
 Asparagus is good for healthy digestion and even helps lower your blood pressure.
 Read the full article here 7 Reasons Why You Should Eat More Asparagus.